Verification

 assert not diff.added and not diff.removed # behavioral equivalence

-In a PR, the lock file diff tells the story:
+In a PR, the lock file diff tells the story.
+States omit false values — each entry reads as "what's ON":

 Reviewer sees: "Conv_Motor can now be on while Running is off."
 Either intentional (regenerate with pyrung lock) or a bug.